 As I went through the line with my ticket and passport in hand, I was told to load my ginormous suitcase on to the conveyor belt along with my other bag.
 That was a lot of fun. *Groan.*

 I also walked through the typical security gate with things in my pockets, I’m sure, but that was it.

-In the back of my mind I thought Spanish airports and stations didn’t put as much focus on security procedures as the US did.
+In the back of my mind, I thought Spanish airports and stations didn’t put as much focus on security procedures as the US did.
 Oh, well.
 I still felt safe but I was minutes away from sitting down and maybe taking a nap.

-Finding a place to sleep and boarding the train in a couple hours were the most exciting things on my mind, haha.
+Finding a place to sleep and boarding the train in a couple of hours were the most exciting things on my mind, haha.

 As soon as I found the seating area near my gate, I sat down and inched my suitcase closer to me.
 Maybe I could turn it on its side and prop my feet up on it.

 None of that happened because that’s when the exhaustion set in big time.
 I ended up falling asleep in my chair, holding my handbag and my carry-on luggage close to me.
 I didn’t want to have any of my important things swiped from my hands, after all.

 I’m not sure how long I ended up sleeping in that chair but it was long enough for passersby to stop and stare at me.
 I was probably quite the sight at that point and in hindsight, I probably would’ve stared at me, too, haha.

 After what felt like a short nap, but hours of waiting for my train, it was time for me to board.
 I was finally on my way to my new home in Spain: Sevilla!

 I ended up finding my correct seat based on what it said on my ticket, after asking for help, of course, as I was clueless.
 Once I found the seat, and the appropriate racks to store my luggage, I sat down and took in the surroundings.
 I don’t remember too much about what I saw but I do remember being impressed that the train took off on time.